Silicon optics : a complete guide

 What are the type of optical component that can be made in Silicon ?

 Silicon optics are optical elements such as lenses, windows, domes that are used in the infrared spectral range.
-Silicon is also a common substrat for micro-optics components usually integrated in opto-electronics assemblies.
+Silicon is also a common substrat for micro-optics components usually integrated in opto-electronics assemblies and wafers.

 Optical silicon windows optical properties are usually enhanced with Anti-reflect coatings and their mechanical protection can be strengthened by adding a DLC (Diamond Like Carbon) layer.